-DRC balances the range between the quietest and loudest sounds.
+DRC stands for Dynamic Range Compression and balances the range between the quietest and loudest sounds.
 That’s why most audiophiles use it whenever they want to enjoy their favorite movies without annoying others.
 This article defines DRC in detail, explains when and how you should use it, and more.

 What Does DRC Stand for on Soundbar?